-- a.
-Finance and IT General Controls (ITGC) covering the following areas: - Finance Bank Reconciliation, payment and collection; and - ITGC User access controls, data back up and restoration. - b.
-Adequate Procedures for Anti Bribery and Anti-Corruption, focusing on the following areas: - Corruption risk assessment; - On-boarding due diligence before entering any business relationship; - Conflict of interest declaration mechanism; - Mechanism for declaration, tracking and monitoring of any procurement/payments involving gifts, hospitality, entertainment expenses and other benefits received or given, e.g., petty cash payments, vendor declaration, employee declaration and anti-corruption clause, etc.; - Communication and awareness of anti-bribery and anti-corruption to stakeholders; and - Whistleblowing procedures on reported anti bribery and anti-corruption incidences (if any).
+- Corruption risk assessment; - On-boarding due diligence before entering any business relationship; - Conflict of interest declaration mechanism; - Mechanism for declaration, tracking and monitoring of any procurement/payments involving gifts, hospitality, entertainment expenses and other benefits received or given, e.g., petty cash payments, vendor declaration, employee declaration and anti-corruption clause, etc.; - Communication and awareness of anti-bribery and anti-corruption to stakeholders; and - Whistleblowing procedures on reported anti bribery and anti-corruption incidences (if any).

 Although there were no critical issues denoting any serious deficiencies in the system of internal controls, observations highlighted by the internal audit function were prioritised according to risk rating, with the associated remedial action plans agreed by Management documented, including the timelines for completion by designated persons of the action plans agreed upon.
-The cost incurred on the outsourced internal audit for the year amounted to RM20,797.00 (2019: RM21,714.00).